Hi Anatoli!

 total_spend / users_count AS CPA

-FROM spend_per_campaign s
+FROM spends s

-INNER JOIN users_per_campaign u
+INNER JOIN total_users u

 SELECT